University of Wisconsin Colleges

-The University of Wisconsin Colleges was a unit of the University of Wisconsin System composed of 13 local two-year campuses and one online campus.
+The University of Wisconsin Colleges was, from 1971 to 2018, a unit of the University of Wisconsin System composed of 13 local two-year campuses and one online campus.
 These campuses offered a liberal arts, transfer-parallel curriculum.
 The unit was established in 1971 and was dissolved on June 30, 2018.

 The campuses were then made affiliates of some of the four-year campuses of the University of Wisconsin System, although many of them have since been closed or are in the process of closing.

 History

 In 1940, the University of Wisconsin-Extension began operating freshman-sophomore centers across the state.
 After World War II, the UW Board of Regents encouraged counties and municipalities to donate land for this purpose, mainly to serve the influx of students enrolling after the war.
 After the 1971 merger of the University of Wisconsin System with the Wisconsin State Universities System to form the present-day UW System, the freshman-sophomore centers became a separate institution of the newly created system known as the University of Wisconsin Centers.
 The centers became known as University of Wisconsin Colleges in 1997.

 In 2005, the Board of Regents partially reunited UW Colleges with UW-Extension.
 Although the two units shared a single administration, they had separate provosts and retained separate identities.

 The last chancellor of both UW Colleges and UW-Extension was Cathy Sandeen.